 It was a gloriously sunny morning when we walked into the olive grove on the edge of Montestigliano.
 Our eyes fell upon a the riot of color a bumper year for wildflowers brings to these parts.

 Marta’s father, a “cowboy” from the Maremma they call a buttero, collected herbs and mushrooms while he worked, and her grandmother taught her how to cook them.
-But they get only minor billing, according to Marta.
+But these helpful folks get only minor billing, according to Marta.

 “Mother Nature is the real teacher,” she admitted.